elsewhencode/react-redux-saucepan/README.md

 ## Developing
 ![Developing](/docs/images/development.png)

-When runing in development mode, there will be an express file: `./src/server/index.dev.js` that serves you.
+When running in development mode, there will be an express file: `./src/server/index.dev.js` that serves you.
 It will consume your dev webpack config in `./scripts/webpack.dev.js` using [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware).
-It will throw an empty html file (`./src/server/html.js`) which initiates the react app on browser (there is no serverside rendering in dev mode).
+It will throw an empty html file (`./src/server/html.js`) which initiates the react app on browser (there is no server-side rendering in dev mode).
 This is the same html file that gets used in production, so you an have the same meta, favicon etc.. .
 Instead of using node to run `index.dev.js` we use [babel-watch](https://github.com/kmagiera/babel-watch).
 This enables you to use latest JS syntax on the server and watch for any changes and reload it if necessary.

-There is hot reloading avialable to make development easier for you.
+There is hot reloading available to make development easier for you.
 Eslint, flow and stylelint are also checked on the fly as you add new code to the project. `./scripts/webpack.dev.js` sets the global `__DEVELOPMENT__` to `true` which you can use in your code.

 To run the app in development mode, simply run:
-You can build the app by runing:
+You can build the app by running:

 ```shell
 npm run build